santiagoh719/BreakPoints/README.md

 # BreakPoints

-This package compute Buishand Range Test, Pettit Test, SNHT , student test and Mann-Whitney Rank Test, to indentify break points in series.
+This package compute Buishand Range Test, Pettit Test, SNHT , student test and Mann-Whitney Rank Test, to identify breakpoints in series.
 For all functions NA is allow.
-Since all of the mention methods indentify only one breakpoint in a serie, a general function to look for N breakpoint is propouse and given.
+Since all of the mention methods identify only one breakpoint in a serie, a general function to look for N breakpoint is proposed and given.

 To install BreakPoints: